Giovanni Ducco

-Giovanni Ducco (died 1496) was a Roman Catholic prelate who served as Bishop of Coron (1479–1496).
+Giovanni Ducco (Pontevico, 15th century - Brescia, 21 January 1496) was a Roman Catholic prelate who served as Bishop of Coron (1479–1496).

 Biography

 On 7 June 1479, Giovanni Ducco was appointed during the papacy of Pope Sixtus IV as Bishop of Coron.
 On 5 September 1479, he was consecrated bishop by Šimun Vosić, Titular Archbishop of Patrae, with Ardicino della Porta, Bishop of Aleria, and Giorgio della Rovere, Bishop of Orvieto, serving as co-consecrators He served as Bishop of Coron until his death on 21 January 1496.